Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 ## Outside the sheriffs office

 A "Damn, the law always have their heads up their asses.
 They take everything, and give nothing back."<br>
 W "Ain't that right.
-We got get to the Bandidos hideout now, so stock up.
+We got to get to the Bandidos hideout now, so stock up.
 It should be a days travel down south, into the hills."

 ## Arrival at the Bandidos hideout